 These islands have been shaped by volcanic activity over the last 5-6 million years and volcanic activity continues here up to this day.
 Volcanoes have erupted hard basaltic magma and islands have fantastic, rugged mountains with some of the tallest sea cliffs in the world.

 Thanks to the steep and tall (up to 4 km) mountains Hawaiian islands in some locations manage to "catch" lots of precipitation – some mountainous areas here belong to the world’s rainiest places.
-Thus, even is comparatively small, several Hawaiian islands (for example Molokai, Kaua’i) have dense network of rivers which are flowing through lush vegetation which often covers nearly vertical cliffs.
+Thus, in spite of their small size several Hawaiian islands (for example Molokai, Kaua’i) have a dense network of rivers that are flowing through lush vegetation which often covers nearly vertical cliffs.